 Shampoo bars: A solid choice for hair!

 Do you cringe when you buy hair-care products in plastic bottles?
 Do you wonder where the ingredients in your shampoo come from?
 Well good news!
-Salon-quality, environmentally responsible shampoo is now available!
+Salon-quality, environmentally responsible shampoo bars are here!
 We’re here to tell you all about them.
-And if you like what you see, check out our One Earth solid shampoo bars!

 Shampoo bars are made from surfactants, like the ones found in liquid shampoo.
 A true shampoo bar is called a “syndet” bar—short for “synthetic detergent”—because the surfactants are produced “synthetically” by combining plant oils with water-loving molecules such as ammonium or sulfate ions.
 Surfactants used in syndet shampoo bars include sodium cocoyl isethionate, cocamidopropyl betaine, sodium coco sulfate, coco glucoside, and others.
 Surfactants are “surface-active” molecules.
 They’re what gives handmade soap its cleansing properties too.
 Surfactants have a fatty end (from the plant oil) that attaches to particles of oil and dirt.
 Their other end is water-soluble (the charged/ionic end).
 This oil-capturing blob is called a micelle.
 When you rinse, the micelles wash away, taking the dirt and oil along with them.